 - Never accept software updates on public WiFi or hotel Internet connections.
 See related FBI advisory.

-- Do not charge your device with USB ports or public charging cables.
+- Do not charge your device with public USB ports or public charging cables.
 The cord you use to charge your device could be used to send data from your device to hackers.

 Report an IT Security Incident if your device is lost, stolen, or you suspect you have been hacked or compromised.